Comal County DWI Court Process

 2. Pre-Trial Hearings

-- Discovery Process: After the arraignment, the discovery process begins.
-This involves the prosecution providing your attorney (or you, if you are representing yourself) with the evidence they have against you.
-This evidence may include police reports, breathalyzer or blood test results, video footage, and witness statements.
+- Discovery process: The discovery process involves the exchange of information between the prosecution and the defense.
+This includes police reports, breathalyzer or blood test results, and witness statements.

 3. Trial (If No Plea Deal)